AWS has additional services. Learning these puts you competitive. Here are those 15 services.

 Simple Queue Service (SQS) enables developers to create decoupled, distributed applications in the cloud.
 SQS is a message broker that different components of your application can use to send messages to each other.
 SQS scales automatically to accommodate any volume.

-14. What is the real use of WorkDocs service?
+14. What is the real use of the WorkDocs service?

 15. What is a WorkSpace service in AWS?